-In lieu of not being in a position to jet off to Iceland right now, I thought I should crack on with one of the more affordable options on my 40 things before I’m 40 list, so this weekend I made lemon curd.
+In lieu of not being in a position to jet off to Iceland right now, I thought I should crack on with one of the more affordable options on my 40 things before I’m 40 list, so this weekend I decided to have a go at an easy lemon curd recipe.

 I have always loved lemon curd, but had imagined it to be one of those things that would involve large pans and thermometers and possibly a frilly apron.
 It turns out though that making lemon curd is really easy!

-I found a lemon curd recipe in my ‘Things on Toast’ book.
+I found an easy lemon curd recipe in my ‘Things on Toast’ book.
 I was a little anxious at first as the chocolate spread I had a go at didn’t work out quite as planned, but with a title like ‘Quick Lemon Curd’ I thought it was worth a go.

 - 100g of unsalted butter